What Is a Fiduciary?

 How Much Do They Cost?

 Fiduciary financial advisors follow fee-only pricing structures, rather than commission-based.
-This is because they must have no conflicts of interest.
+This is because they must avoid conflicts of interest.
 Fees may either be hourly or per project.

 Prices may also vary based on assets under management (AUM).
 In general, advisors using this structure charge an amount equal to about 1% of the funds they’re managing.